byrage/dbunit-dataset-extractor/README.md

 # DbUnitDataSetExtractor

-this project is help you to make easy [DBUnit](http://dbunit.sourceforge.net/) DataSet file following your database type and queries.
+This project is help you to make easy [DBUnit](http://dbunit.sourceforge.net/) DataSet file following your database type and queries.

 Fill some properties in config.properties and Just execute `gradle run`

-if your config is all clear, DataSet xml file is created.
+If your config is all clear, DataSet xml file is created.

-##### properties
+##### Properties
 1. TYPE : database type. supporting database type are MySQL and Oracle.
 2. HOST = database host
 3. PORT = database port